 Anne T. Gallagher, A Shadow Report on Human Trafficking in Lao PDR: The US Approach vs. International Law, 16 Asian & Pac.
 Migr.
 J. 525 (2007).
 The article evaluates the U.S. unilateral approach for evaluating and ranking countries in its annual Trafficking in Persons Report.
 It suggests that the United States should adopt the international standards that are already in place to accurately assess country conditions according to established international rules.

-The following are news articles about the U.S. anti-trafficking efforts:
+The following are news articles about the U.S. and Mexican anti-trafficking efforts:

-• Department of Homeland Security, Immigration Customs Enforcement, News Release, 3 Plead Guilty to Charges Involving Forcing Young Mexican Women into Sexual Slavery in N.Y.: Prosecution is one largest sex trafficking cases to date under the Trafficking Victims Protection Act, Apr.
+- Department of Homeland Security, Immigration Customs Enforcement, News Release, Three Plead Guilty to Charges Involving Forcing Young Mexican Women into Sexual Slavery in N.Y.: Prosecution is one largest sex trafficking cases to date under the Trafficking Victims Protection Act, Apr.
 5, 2005.

 1) Government Resources

 Decision of the Standing Committee of the National People’s Congress Regarding the Severe Punishment of Criminals who Abduct and Traffic in or Kidnap Women or Children, Sept.
 4, 1991, available at www.lawinfochina.com .
 The 1991 criminal law is designed to protect “personal safety of women and children and maintain the public security order.”
 It proscribes 5-10 years imprisonment and fines of up to 10,000 yuan for certain offenders, and the death sentence and confiscation of property for ringleaders and other more severe crimes related to trafficking and kidnapping of women and children.
 This seems like a very powerful domestic law to deal with human trafficking.